The Pursuit of an Authentic Philosophy: Wittgenstein, Heidegger, and the Everyday

 Part Three brings to the forefront questions of method that have been a background theme in the previous two parts of the book.
 Both philosophers are concerned not only with the question of what it means to exist authentically but also with the question of what it means to do philosophy authentically.
 If Wittgenstein and Heidegger insist that philosophy does not inform us of new truths but rather simply reminds us of what we already know, how can their own work nevertheless be illuminating?
 Both Wittgenstein and Heidegger face the challenge of providing words whose efficacy does not rest on being informative, and it is on this question of method that they most diverge.
 I consider a number of techniques these two authors deploy—coinages, scare quotes, and the method of formal indication in Heidegger, and objects of comparison and the dialogue form in Wittgenstein—and examine the difference in these authors’ chosen terms of criticism.
 An important difference between Wittgenstein and Heidegger is their use of metaphors of covering and discovery.
 Heidegger characterizes his phenomenological method as uncovering a concealed ontological framework whereas Wittgenstein insists that “nothing is hidden” and that the only thing to be uncovered is covert nonsense.
 Ultimately, I argue, a greater sense of strain is apparent in Heidegger’s work, as if he wants both to tell us something and to tell us that there is no something to be told—a struggle more reminiscent of the Tractatus than of Wittgenstein’s later work.
 Later Wittgenstein avoids this strain by using contrasts to jog our preconceptions about the case before us without trying to tell us anything new about it.
 This methodological difference, I argue, manifests the more pronounced performative aspect of Wittgenstein’s investigations.
 Where Heidegger describes the experience of anxiety, for instance, Wittgenstein performs it in his language-games—and encourages his readers to perform it as well.

 The Pursuit of an Authentic Philosophy contributes to a small but growing field of comparative work on Wittgenstein and Heidegger, using Heidegger to articulate hitherto underappreciated existential themes in Wittgenstein’s later philosophy and placing more emphasis than any of its predecessors on the crucial question of method in these philosophers’ work.
 It also opens a new avenue for investigating play as a central feature of Wittgenstein’s philosophy—and as a topic of independent philosophical interest.
-The manuscript is scheduled to be published by Oxford University Press in late 2018.
+The manuscript is scheduled to be published by Oxford University Press in early 2019.